Omar Vizquel: Cleveland Indians

-At the end of the 1993 season, Vizquel was traded by the Mariners to the Indians for Félix Fermín, Reggie Jefferson, and cash.
+At the end of the 1993 season, the Mariners traded Vizquel to the Cleveland Indians for Félix Fermín, Reggie Jefferson, and cash.
 During Vizquel's career in Cleveland, the Indians made it to the World Series twice, losing to the Atlanta Braves in 1995 and to the Florida Marlins in 1997.
 Vizquel is a lifetime .250 hitter in 57 postseason games.

 Vizquel won nine consecutive Gold Gloves with the Mariners and Indians, starting with his first in 1993 with Seattle and continuing until 2001.
 Alex Rodriguez broke Vizquel's streak and won the award in 2002.
 Vizquel won two additional Gold Gloves in 2005 and 2006 with the San Francisco Giants.

 In 1999, Vizquel hit over .300 and scored 100 runs for the first time in his career, finishing the season with a .333 batting average and 112 runs scored for an Indians team that scored a league-leading 1,009 runs.
-Vizquel hit second in the line-up between lead-off man Kenny Lofton and third-place hitter Roberto Alomar in the most productive offensive line-up in Cleveland baseball history.
-This line-up also included power hitters Jim Thome and Manny Ramirez.
+Vizquel hit second in the lineup between lead-off man Kenny Lofton and third-place hitter Roberto Alomar in the most productive offensive lineup in Cleveland baseball history, which also included power hitters Jim Thome and Manny Ramirez.

-On August 5, 2001, Vizquel hit a three-run triple in the ninth inning against the Seattle Mariners to tie the game 14–14, capping a comeback from a 14–2 deficit.
-The Indians went on to win 15–14 in 11 innings, tying the record for the largest comeback win in history.
+On August 5, 2001, Vizquel hit a three-run triple in the ninth inning against Seattle to tie the game 14–14, capping a comeback from a 14–2 deficit.
+The Indians went on to win 15–14 in 11 innings, tying the record for the largest comeback win in major league history.
 Vizquel reached career highs in 2002 hitting 14 homers and 72 RBI, but his success was interrupted by the need for surgery on his right knee.
 He tied the 2002 All-Star Game 7–7 with an RBI triple in the eighth inning.
 As a result of his knee injury in 2002 and a follow-up operation, he appeared in only 64 games in 2003.
 In a game on May 27, 2003, Vizquel had a straight steal of home against the Detroit Tigers.
 He caught Tigers pitcher Steve Avery by surprise and made it home without a throw.
 Vizquel returned in 2004 to hit .291 in 148 games.
 At the end of the season, Vizquel was signed by the Giants as a free agent.